 A diagram of the cardiopulmonary system.THE CARDIOPULMONARY SYSTEM

-Muscles and organs require oxygen (O2) to perform their functions and stay healthy.
+Muscles and organs require oxygen (O2) to function and stay healthy.
 O2 is delivered to the tissue by the blood through the complex vascular system.
 At the center of the system is the heart.
-The right side of the heart receives previously circulated blood and pumps it our to the lungs for reoxygenation.
-The left side of the heart receive the fresh blood from the lungs and pumps it out to the tissue through arteries.
-After the oxygen is delivered to the tissue the deoxygenated blood travels back the the heart through the veins and the process starts over.
+The right side of the heart receives previously circulated blood and pumps it out to the lungs for reoxygenation.
+The left side of the heart receives fresh blood from the lungs and pumps it out to the tissue through arteries.
+After the oxygen is delivered to the tissue, the deoxygenated blood travels back to the heart through the veins, and the process starts over.

 In the lungs, oxygen is attached to hemoglobin, a protein in red blood cells (RBCs).
 As fresh blood is pumped though the vascular system feed through smaller and smaller vessels eventually passing through the smallest known as capillaries.
 The hemoglobin deposits oxygen in the tissue where the cells use it as part of the energy generation process.
 The deoxygenated hemoglobin is carried away and back t the heart for recirculation.
 Near Infrared Spectroscopy (NIRS) can be used to detect and quantify the difference between oxygenated and deoxygenated hemoglobin producing the capability to measure oxygen delivery and consumption in specific tissue.